What is a trip on Ecoventura’s Letty Ship Like?

 “A little world within itself.” – Charles Darwin

 Let me tell you a bit about the yacht I was on in the Galapagos for one week.
 Ecoventura is one of the official tour companies that can take you on a 7-day trip through the Galapagos Islands.
-They own 3 yachts: THEORY, Origin, and the Letty, each one holds up to 20 passengers each.
+They own 4 yachts: THEORY, Origin, and the Letty.
+The fourth yacht is their dive boat Galapagos Sky.
+Each yacht holds up to 20 passengers each.
 There are a few decks on each yacht.

 My outside facing cabin on the Letty was on the 3rd deck and had a full-sized bed, a small closet, and a tiny bathroom.
 But don’t worry about a small area, as you will barely have time to do anything but sleep in this small room, as the world of Galapagos awaits you!

 Letty was built in 1991 and has been refurbished annually, so it is in good condition with polished teak wood interiors and shiny brass fittings.
 I can vouch for the fact that the crew is continuously cleaning, and then cleaning again.
 In fact, we were not allowed to bring in sand on our feet and legs and upon each return from the panga to the yacht our feet and shoes were sprayed with water hoses to minimize the amount of sand brought onto the boat (which is a good idea considering how much you bring back with you on each excursion).

 Once onboard, there is a full-sized dining room downstairs, where we had many a tasty breakfast, lunch and dinner.
 We rotated tables so that over the course of the week we would meet the other passengers, but you could have a seat alone or with your travel companion if you prefer.
 They have a full-time chef to meet your taste buds with an Ecuadorian twist and also have snacks prepared for you upon your return from every excursion.